-Although it seems simple, performing these while you and a partner are moving is complicated as one might imagine.
-Though seemingly simple on paper the various ways to perform a thrust are numerous.
+Although it seems simple, performing these while you and a partner are moving is complicated.
+Though seemingly simple on paper, the various ways to perform a thrust are numerous.
 It is an integral part of learning kenjutsu to strike properly and to be efficient and on target.
-The angles pictured above are not exact directions and angles as those also differ from technique to technique and system to system.
+The angles pictured above are not exact directions and angles as those also differ from technique to technique and from system to system.

 Yes, we need our minds.
 More specifically, we need a clear mind.
 A mind polluted with hatred, for example, is not conducive to learning weapons.
 Nor is a mind without compassion.
 We don't need to be a holy person to start learning, but we do need to have a willingness to change and look at ourselves critically.
-A self-critical mind is an asset.
+A self-critical and open mind is an asset in learning.

-Be prepared for some mental acrobatics to go with your physical ones.
+Be prepared for some mental acrobatics to go with the physical ones.

-You do not need a hakama to do kenjutsu but certainly will help because the movements wearing traditional Japanese clothing is much different than jogging shorts.
+You do not need a hakama to do kenjutsu but certainly will help because the movements wearing traditional Japanese clothing are much different than jogging shorts or contemporary exercise-wear.

 Where to start to learn kenjutsu?

 Locate a dojo or teacher that can transmit the basics to you well.
 One thing about kenjutsu is that each school has different goals and philosophies.
 It is not generic at all.
 The sword technique from a certain school is a specialty of that system.
 There is really no such thing as generic kenjutsu.
 More general sword fighting from Japan is in the form of modern Kendo.